stebunting/swish-merchant/README.md

 # Swish For Merchants
-Node.js library for integrating Swish for Merchants.
+Node.js library for integrating Swish for Merchants quickly and simply.
 In Progress!

 ## API
 ```javascript